-We’ve listened to your questions and answered the most frequent ones.
-If you have a question which isn’t answered contact Elaine!
+We’ve listened to your questions and answered the most frequent ones, below.
+If you have a question that hasn’t been answered, please Contact Us.

 What is The Daily Mile?

 The Daily Mile is simple and free.
 We want to get children fit for life and fit for learning by encouraging them to run or jog for 15 minutes every day in their schools or nurseries.
 It is a physical activity which promotes social, emotional and mental health and wellbeing, as well as fitness.
 It takes place outside in the fresh air during the school day at a time of the teacher’s choosing.
 Children run in their school clothes and no special kit or equipment is required.

 - How do I sign my school up to The Daily Mile?